grace-ac/Fish-546-Bioinformatics/README.md

 # Fish-546-Bioinformatics
 In this Autumn 2016 class I will be working on a class project to characterize an oyster (*Crassostrea gigas*) proteome from [Gigaton](http://gigaton.sigenae.org/ngspipelines/#!/NGSpipelines/Crassostrea gigas - GIGATON).
 I hope to become more familiar with the proteins that are expressed in *C. gigas* under normal conditions so I can then begin to compare proteomes between oysters reared under different conditions at our hatchery.
 In my class repo, I have 2-3 folders within each directory to seperate files for the class project and files for my experiments with Taylor Shellfish.
-Some unique files in `data\taylor` include a .blib file and a FASTA file that we are using with our raw data in Skyline to assess differences in our MS1/MS2 spectra among treatments.
-I'm interested to learning about Megan's project as she progresses because she is also analyzing MS1/MS2 data.

 ### Repository Structure:
 - `analyses`